Vladimir-csp/uwsm/README.md

 ## Concepts and features

-- Maximum use of systemd units and dependencies for startup, operation, and shutdown
+- Uses systemd units and dependencies for startup, operation, and shutdown:
-  - binds to the basic [structure](https://systemd.io/DESKTOP_ENVIRONMENTS/#pre-defined-systemd-units) of `graphical-session-pre.target`, `graphical-session.target`, `xdg-desktop-autostart.target`
+  - Binds to the basic [structure](https://systemd.io/DESKTOP_ENVIRONMENTS/#pre-defined-systemd-units)
+    of `graphical-session-pre.target`, `graphical-session.target`, `xdg-desktop-autostart.target`.
-  - adds custom slices `app-graphical.slice`, `background-graphical.slice`, `session-graphical.slice` to put apps in and terminate them cleanly
+  - Aadds custom nested slices `app-graphical.slice`, `background-graphical.slice`, `session-graphical.slice`
+    to put apps in and terminate them cleanly on exit.
-  - provides convenient way of [launching apps to those slices](https://systemd.io/DESKTOP_ENVIRONMENTS/#xdg-standardization-for-applications)
+  - Provides convenient way of [launching apps to those slices](https://systemd.io/DESKTOP_ENVIRONMENTS/#xdg-standardization-for-applications).
 - Systemd units are treated with hierarchy and universality in mind:
-  - templated units with specifiers
+  - Templated units with specifiers.
-  - named from common to specific where possible
+  - Named from common to specific where possible.
-  - allowing for high-level `name-.d` drop-ins
+  - Allowing for high-level `name-.d` drop-ins.
-- WM-specific behavior can be added by plugins
-  - currently supported: sway, wayfire, labwc
+- WM-specific behavior can be added by plugins.
+Currently supported: sway, wayfire, labwc
-- Idempotently (well, best-effort-idempotently) handle environment:
+- Idempotently (well, best-effort-idempotently) handles environment:
   - On startup environment is prepared by:
     - sourcing shell profile
-    - sourcing common `wayland-session-env` files (from $XDG_CONFIG_DIRS, $XDG_CONFIG_HOME)
-    - sourcing WM-specific `wayland-session-env-${wm_id}` files (from $XDG_CONFIG_DIRS, $XDG_CONFIG_HOME)
+    - sourcing `wayland-session-env`, `wayland-session-env-${desktop}` files
+      from each dir of reversed `${XDG_CONFIG_HOME}:${XDG_CONFIG_DIRS}` (in increasing priority), where `${desktop}` is each item of `${XDG_CURRENT_DESKTOP}`, lowercased
   - Difference between environment state before and after preparation is exported into systemd user manager and dbus activation environment
-  - On shutdown variables that were exported are unset from systemd user manager (dbus activation environment does not support unsetting, so those vars are emptied instead (!))
+  - On shutdown previously exported variables are unset from systemd user manager (dbus activation environment does not support unsetting, so those vars are emptied instead (!))
   - Lists of variables for export and cleanup are determined algorithmically by:
     - comparing environment before and after preparation procedures
     - boolean operations with predefined lists
-- Can work with WM desktop entries from `wayland-sessions` in XDG data hierarchy
+- Can work with WM desktop entries from `wayland-sessions` in XDG data hierarchy in two different scenarios:
-  - Desktop entry is used as WM instance ID
+  - Actively select and launch WM from Desktop entry (which is used as WM instance ID):
     - Data taken from entry (Can be amended or overridden via cli arguments):
       - `Exec` for argument list
       - `DesktopNames` for `XDG_CURRENT_DESKTOP` and `XDG_SESSION_DESKTOP`
       - `Name` and `Comment` for unit `Description`
     - Entries can be overridden, masked or added in `${XDG_DATA_HOME}/wayland-sessions/`
-  - Optional interactive selector (requires whiptail), choice is saved in `wayland-session-default-id`
+    - Optional interactive selector (requires whiptail), choice is saved in `${XDG_CONFIG_HOME}/wayland-session-default-id`
     - Desktop entry [actions](https://specifications.freedesktop.org/desktop-entry-spec/1.5/ar01s11.html) are supported
+  - Be launched via a Desktop entry by a login/display manager.
-- Can run with arbitrary WM command line (saved as a unit drop-in)
+- Can run with arbitrary WM command line (saved as a unit drop-in).
-- Better control of XDG autostart apps:
+- Provides better control of XDG autostart apps.
   - XDG autostart services (`app-*@autostart.service` units) are placed into `app-graphical.slice` that receives stop action before WM is stopped.
-  - Can be mass-controlled via stopping and starting `wayland-session-xdg-autostart@${wm_id}.target`
+  - Can be mass-controlled via stopping and starting `wayland-session-xdg-autostart@${wm}.target`
-- Try best to shutdown session cleanly via a net of dependencies between units
+- Tries best to shutdown session cleanly via a net of dependencies between units
-- Provide helpers for various operations:
+- Provides helpers for various operations:
   - finalizing service startup (WM service unit uses `Type=notify`) and exporting variables set by WM
   - launching applications as scopes or services in proper slices
   - checking conditions for launch at login (for integration into login shell profile)